 See results for the Puget Sound region and Port of Tacoma (PDF).
 These results will help guide and focus future emissions reduction investments.

-The 2010 implementation report calls out the improvements achieved by all three ports through their cooperative relationships with customers, tenants, and air and environmental regulatory agencies.
-Read the 2010 implementation report online or download a PDF (682 kb).
+The 2012 implementation report calls out the improvements achieved by all three ports through their cooperative relationships with customers, tenants, and air and environmental regulatory agencies.

-77 percent of diesel-powered equipment met the performance measure through retrofits, replacements or use of low-sulfur fuels.
+71 percent of diesel-powered equipment met the 2010 performance measure through idle-reduction technologies, retrofits and engine replacements.